epidrome/cover-card/README.md

 Edit the `_config.yml` file with your social media profiles by adding the respective account name, not the full link.
 You can delete or comment out the social media that you don't need.

+### Domain name

+Github Pages supports free custom domain names, so it is worth buying a domain name and puting it at the settings.
+If you want to use the theme with you user page (ie. username.github.io), then delete (or rename) your `master branch` and rename your `gh-branch` to `master` #13

 ### Working example

 You can [inspect a working example of the configuration file](https://github.com/epidrome/home/blob/master/_config.yml).